millicast/streaming-sdk-react-native-getting-started/README.md

 2. Connect device to your PC and using your specific IDE.
 3. Run the app in the detected device.

+For **iOS**:

+1. Plug in your iPhone, sign in with your iCloud account in XCode.
+2. Change the device in your IDE.
+4. Build and run in the detected device.

 ### Setting Up an Emulator with Android Studio

 Following the guide above, you should already have your emulator up and running.